-Quantitative measures were generally not established for the corporate objectives for 2023.
-Instead, these performance objectives and areas of emphasis were used as a guide by the Compensation Committee and the Board of Directors in determining overall corporate performance as they represented those areas in which the executive team and the employees were expected to focus their efforts during the year.
-In evaluating management's performance relative to corporate performance for 2023, the Compensation Committee determined to award a corporate achievement level of 70%.
+Quantitative measures were generally not established for the corporate objectives for 2024.
+Instead, these performance objectives and areas of emphasis were used as a guide by the Compensation Committee and the Board in determining overall corporate performance as they represented those areas in which the executive team and the employees were expected to focus their efforts during the year.
+In evaluating management's performance relative to corporate performance for 2024, the Compensation Committee determined to award a corporate achievement level of 54.5%.
 This corporate achievement level was then used to determine the short-term incentive bonuses for each executive and are set forth in the "Summary Compensation Table" below.

-The Corporation utilizes Options and Share Awards to ensure that the long-term interests of its executives align with the interests of the Corporation's shareholders.
-The Board determines and approves the amount of each Option and Share Award grant based on the overall performance of the Corporation and in conjunction with the Peer Group ownership benchmarks.
+The Corporation utilizes Options and Share Awards to ensure that the long-term interests of its executives align with the interests of the Corporation's Shareholders.
+The Board determines and approves the amount of each Option and Share Award grant based on the overall performance of the Corporation and in conjunction with the Peer Group ownership benchmarks and having regard to previous grants made to its executives and the overall equity ownership levels of executives.
 Typically, when Options are awarded, a third of the executive's option grant vests immediately, a third vests on the first anniversary and the final third vests on the second anniversary.
 When Share Awards are granted, vesting occurs annually over a three-year period.
 The value of the long-term incentive Option and Share Award grants are listed in the "Summary Compensation Table" below.